aspose-ocr-cloud/aspose-ocr-cloud-dotnet/README.md

 - We've improved text recognition module to fix a lot of issues in our [roadmap](#roadmap)
 - We've integrated Tensorflow-Serving technology into our pipeline

+**18.09**
+We've included our current groundwork on DSR feature with the following classes: paragraph, table, image, formula, header, caption and list.
+Also we've prepared text lines recognition module that replaces words splitter and recognition modules.
+OCR Engine works slightly better and faster due to those improvements.

 ## Roadmap

 In the upcoming releases, we are set to implement a number of new features and fix issues: